transcom/milmove_admin/README.md

 make runserver
 ```

-Finally, open the app at `http://localhost:8001/admin` and log in with the superuser you created.
+Finally, open the app at `http://engadminlocal:3000/admin` and log in with the user you created.

 ## Docker Usage